SiemensEgitim2025/cel_to_fahr_alig/README.md

 # Celsius-to-Fahrenheit
-A simple python script deployed as Flask App on Google App Engine with GitHub CI
+A simple python script deployed as Flask App on Google App Engine with GitHub CI.
+It also checks out of range values.

 How to run